devluxor/buzzle/README.md

 ### Run the app as a container using Docker:

-Please, add create an `.env` file with the following content:
+Please, add create a `.env` file with the following content:

 ```env
 SESSION_SECRET=[secret]
 ```

 Where `[secret]` (without the brackets) is an alphanumeric 32 bytes string.
+You can generate one [here](https://numbergenerator.org/random-32-digit-hex-codes-generator).

 Then, simply, within the app's root folder, run: